-The Personal Artifact Game is the perfect icebreaker for those who want to stay away from the usual “who, what, where” questions that are typically asked.
+The Personal Artifact Game is the perfect icebreaker for those who want to stay away from the usual “who, what, where” questions that are typically asked in these sorts of activities.
 It requires participants to dig a little deeper than just their favorite color and bring something personal to the table!
 Players are more likely to remember each other’s names from the stories behind each artifact.
 It encourages players to get to know each other personally and also provides future topics to discuss.
 Whether it’s the first day of class, camp, or on the job, the personal artifact icebreaker is sure to get discussions flowing and give each player a memorable moment associated with them.

 - Note that this game requires people to plan a little bit in advance — ask each player to bring in a personal artifact from home.